What is the product backlog and how to optimize it?

 4 Steps to Create an Organized Product Backlog

-To start creating your product backlog, choose the appropriate software solution such as Hygger.
+To start creating your product backlog, choose an appropriate software solution such as Hygger.
 The platform offers reliable backlog templates as the easiest way to start building your Scrum product backlog.
 You can share it with stakeholders and rearrange however you’d like.

-There are basic steps to start your Scrum product backlog:
+There are basic steps to start your Scrum product backlog.

 1. Adding Ideas